Aurora, Illinois

 Aurora's historic downtown is centered on Stolp Island.
 The city is divided into three regions, the West Side, East Side, and Far East Side/Fox Valley.
-Institutions such as Hollywood Casino Aurora, Paramount Theater and Aurora University contribute to its cultural and educational landscape.
 The Aurora area has architecture by Frank Lloyd Wright, Ludwig Mies van der Rohe, Bruce Goff and George Grant Elmslie.
 Aurora is also home to over 50 Sears Catalog Homes and seven Lustron all-steel homes.